1st grade commas in dates worksheets

-Dates carry their own comma rules: one between the day and the year (July 4, 2019) and one after a weekday (Monday, June 8).
-First graders learn where the comma lives and, just as important, where it never goes: between the month and its number.
+Dates carry two comma rules: one between the day and the year (July 4, 2019), one after a weekday (Monday, June 8).
+First graders learn where the comma lives, and where it never goes: between the month and its number.

 The kind of sentences you'll fix